AngeNanez/SQLQueries2/README.md

 # SQLQueries2
-Compilation of queries from Financial Analysis on PGAdmin Here I used MULTIPLE JOINS, AGGREGATIONS, CASE STATEMENT, WINDOW FUNCTIONS, and HAVING
+Compilation of queries from Financial Analysis on PGAdmin.

+Here I used MULTIPLE JOINS, AGGREGATIONS, CASE STATEMENT, WINDOW FUNCTIONS, and HAVING